Bisaac-coder/Qr-code-component/README.md

 ### Continued development

-For now i would continue to develop in my html and css aspect to get mor experience as a newbie.
+For now i would continue to develop in my html and css aspect to get more experience as a newbie.